 MidCity Plumbers has trained professionals ready to install, replace and repair all plumbing needs, so you can save time and remain stress-free.
 We offer the highest level of customer service to ensure your satisfaction and become a service provider you can always rely on.

 What is a PEX pipe used for ?

 PEX pipes and fittings are used in hot- and cold- water systems, potable water distribution systems and high-pressure and heat systems in residential and commercial spaces.

 PEX pipes have beneficial properties such as withstanding high temperatures of up to 93°C and resistance to chemicals, corrosion and slow cracks.
 The flexibility of PEX is used in home-run manifold systems, which uses a single length of PEX for each hot- and cold- water supply fixture, instead of using a large pipe for distribution of water.
 This method saves both water and energy.
 In addition to being flexible, PEX is durable, sustainable, and inexpensive, which saves money in the long run.

 Our certified team is knowledgeable on the installation, repair and maintenance of these types of plumbing fixtures.
-The delicate nature of the service must be handled by an experienced plumber or major problems can occur, which will cost more money.
+The delicate nature of the service must be handled by an experienced plumber in Burnaby or major problems can occur, which will cost more money.
 We are here to ensure every service is done properly the first time.